Three SOS GROUP’s organisations awarded with an Erasmus+ fund

 Silver Fourchette: eat well, live well!

 Over the last decades, the trend towards longer life expectancy remained consistently steady in Europe.
-Yet, one should remember that living longer does not necessarily implies living in a healthy condition.
+Yet, one should remember that living longer does not necessarily imply living in a healthy condition.
 In fact, EU citizens’ healthy life expectancy remains fairly low, with an average of 64.2 years for women and 63.5 years for men.

 Wishing to provide an answer to the issue of undernutrition among seniors, the Silver Fourchette team, partnering with 4 organizations (Pour la Solidarité (Belgium), UNA 47 (France), Bras dessus Bras dessous (Belgium) and ODPS (Portugal)), worked together on the project Eat@home.
 Its purpose: to delay the loss of autonomy of seniors by giving them healthy eating habits and by providing them with delicious gourmet meals – matching their physiological needs.